Chae Eun-hee

-Chae Eun-Hee (also Chae Eun-Hui, 채 은희; born June 20, 1982) is a South Korean marathon runner.
+Chae Eun-hee (born June 20, 1982) is a South Korean marathon runner.
 Chae represented South Korea at the 2008 Summer Olympics in Beijing, where she competed in the women's marathon, along with her teammates and fellow runners Lee Eun-Jung and Lee Sun-Young.
 She successfully finished the race in fifty-third place by twenty-one seconds behind Germany's Susanne Hahn, with a time of 2:38:52.